Child arrangement order

 Your lawyer can prepare the application to the court on your behalf and arrange for this to be issued and served upon the other party before arranging representation at the first court hearing.
 This is what we call stage one.
 Often matters will be agreed and concluded at the first hearing.

-If not, there will be further stages to be followed which can include filing of evidence in the form of statements and/or the preparation of a report by the court family officer (known as CAFCASS) who will make recommendations to the court to assist the court in making a decision.
+If not, there will be further stages to be followed which can include filing of evidence in the form of statements and/or the preparation of a report by an officer of CAFCASS (the Children and Family Court Advisory and Support Service) who will make recommendations to the court to assist the court in making a decision.
 This is called stage two and would include at least one further court hearing.

 The third and final stage would be the final hearing at which time the court will consider all evidence before making a final decision.